 She also talked about the rapid growth of the Kerning the Gap network, and the impact their highly successful mentoring scheme was having.

 The Cog team

 As well as chatting to guest speakers, we’ve also had some great internal sessions.
-Razvan talked to us about the history of WordPress; Michael discussed the ins and outs of intellectual property; Alex showed us some work he’d been doing on generative art and creative coding (which he’s written about elsewhere in our Journal); and, inspired by James Graham’s Quiz on ITV, Emma created a Who Wants to be a Millionaire style session packed full of Cog and arts related questions.
+Razvan talked to us about the history of WordPress; Michael discussed the ins and outs of intellectual property; Alex showed us some work he’d been doing on generative art and creative coding; and, inspired by James Graham’s Quiz on ITV, Emma created a Who Wants to be a Millionaire style session packed full of Cog and arts related questions.